Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems: Supplemental Material

 To begin, we work out a toy model.
 Consider a state variable $\phi \in \mathbb{R}$ which is distributed according to a mixture of Gaussians with unit variance and with means at $\pm a$.
 That is,

 The Helmholtz energy of $\mathcal{H}_{\pm}(\phi)$ is

 By applying a Legendre transform to these functions we get the effective potentials

-Where $\varphi_{\pm} = \pm a$.
+where $s_{\pm} = \pm a$.
 Define $\varphi = \partial_J W(J)$, the average of $\phi$ given source $J$.
 Then

 So for $J>1/a$, $\varphi \to J + a$.
 As the separation $a$ is made larger, $1/a$ decreases, and this asymptotic behavior occurs for smaller values of $J$.
-Consider the full effective potential in this case, where $a$ is large (relative to unity, the standard deviation of a single mixture component).
+To get a better intuition for this result, consider the full effective potential in this asymptotic case, where $a$ is large (relative to unity, the standard deviation of a single mixture component).
+When $J > 1/a$, the sum over $z$ is dominated by the term $\exp W_{+}(J)$.
+This yields: